russelldb/bigsets/doc/bigsets-design.md

 The bulk of how bigset works is down to the way keys are named and stored.
-Based on the observation that we can't store more than 1MB max in a riak object, and that reading, deserialising, inserting, reserialising, and writing is wasteful if all we want to do is add an integer to a set of 1million integers, the key scheme attempts to read as little information as possible before insert/remove.
+Based on the observation that we can't store more than 1MB max in a riak object, and that reading, de-serialising, inserting, re-serialising, and writing is wasteful if all we want to do is add an integer to a set of 1million integers, the key scheme attempts to read as little information as possible before insert/remove.